NREL/hycon/docs/install_instructions.md

 (installation_general_users)=
 ## General users

-If you intend to use WHOC, but not contribute, the following lines should be sufficient to install WHOC (presumably, after activating your conda environment):
+If you intend to use Hycon, but not contribute, the following lines should be sufficient to install Hycon (presumably, after activating your conda environment):

 ```